payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

   - apply access control to all services b/c RBAC is natively integrated into the management platform
   - apply tags to resources to logically organizes all the resources in your subscription
   - clarify your organization's billing by viewing costs for a group of resources that share the same tag
+- <b>ARM Templates:</b>describe the resources you want to use in a declarative JSON format.
+ARM template is verified before any code is executed to ensure that the resources will be created and connected correctly.  the template then orchestrates the creation of those resources in parallel.
+   - can include both PowerShell and/or Azure CLI scripts
 ### Describe Monitoring Tools in Azure
 - 3 Primary Azure Monitoring Offerings, each of which is aimed at a specific audience and use case and provides a diverse set of tools, services, programmatic APIs, and more.
   -  <b>Azure Advisor:</b> evaulates your Azure resources and makes recommendations to help improve reliability, security, and performance, achieve operational excellence, and reduce costs.
 Designed to help save you time on cloud optimization.
 The recommendation service includes suggested actions you can take right away, postpone, or dismiss.
       - Recommendations are divided into 5 categories: Reliability, Security, Performance, Cost, Operational Excellence
       - Used to optimize cost
+      - use when looking for analysis of your deployed resources
   - <b>Azure Monitor:</b> a platform for collecting, analyzing, visualizing, and potentially taking action based on the metric and logging data from your entire Azure and on-prem environment.
     - Use if you want to keep track of performance or issues related to a specific VM, to set upalerts for key events that are related to specific resources, when you want to measure custom events alongside telemetry data.
     - platform used by application insights
   - <b>Azure Service Health:</b> provides a personalized view of the health of the Azure services, regions, and resources you rely on.
 Helps you keep an eye on several event types (i.e. service issues, planned maintenancees, health advisories, etc)
+- <b>Azure Security Center:</b> a monitoring service that provides visibility of your security posture across all of your services, both on Azure and on-prem.
+The term security posture refers to cybersecurity policies and controls, as well as how well you can predict, prevent, and respond to security threats.
+   - <b>Secure Score:</b> a measure of an organization's security posture. based on security controls, or groups of related security recommendations. your score is based on the percentage of security controls that you satisfy.
+- <b>Azure Sentinel:</b> is Microsoft's cloud based SIEM (security information and event management) system.
+It uses intelligent security analytics and threat analysis
+   - enables you to : collect cloud data at scale, detect previously undetected threats, investigate threats with AI, respond to incidents rapidly
+- <b>Azure Key Vault:</b> a centralized cloud service for storing an application's secrets in a single, central location.  it provides secure access to sensitive information by providing access control and logging capabilities.
+   - Azure key vault can: manage secrets, manage encryption keys, manage SSL/TLS certificates, store secrets backed by hardware security modules
+   - Benefits of Azure Key Vault: centralized application secrets, securely stored secrets and keys, access monitoring and access control, simplified administration of application secrets, integration with other Azure services

+## Other
+- <b> Azure Dedicated Host:</b> provides dedicated physical servers to host your Azure VMs for Windows and Linux.
+A dedicated host is mapped to a physical server in an Azure Datacenter.
+A host group is a collection of dedicate hosts.
+   - helps address compliance requirements by deploying workloads in an isolated server
+- <b>Azure Firewall:</b> is managed cloud-based network security service that helps protect resources in your Azure virtual networks.
+   - Azure Firewall is a stateful firewall.
+A stateful firewall analyzes the complete context of a network connection, not just an individual packet of network traffic.
+Azure firewall features HA and unrestricted cloud scalability.
+-<b>Azure Application Gateway:</b> provides a firewall that's called the web application firewall (WAF).
+WAF provides centralized, inbound protection for your web applications against common exploits and vulnerabilities.
+- DDoS Protection can help prevent volumetric attacks (goal of attack is to flood network with large amount of semingly legitimate traffic), protocol attacks (exploint weakness in layer 3 and 4 protocol stack), resource layer (app-layer) attacks (only with web app firewall)
+- Azure firewall and Azure DDoS protection can help control what traffic can come from outside sources.
+- A <b>Network Security Group (NSG)</b> enables you to filter network traffic to and from Azure resources within an Azure Virtual Network. you can think of NSGs as an <b>internal firewall. </b> An NSG can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by source and destination IP address, port and protocol.